Mihoskvs/ChordLab/README.md

 ## Web UI (WebMIDI)

-The `minilab-ui` directory contains a Vite project that can send SysEx commands directly from the browser (Chrome / Edge).
+The `minilab-ui` directory contains the React/WebMIDI console.
+It only permits local origins (http://localhost or https://localhost).

 ```bash
 cd minilab-ui